LaxarJS/laxar/docs/manuals/adapters.md

 For AngularJS, a new _scope_ is created for the controller, and the controller class is instantiated using the AngularJS `$controller` service.
 As soon as the widget becomes visible (usually right away, but possibly only after its containing popup/tab/panel/... is shown), the template is compiled, linked to the new scope, and inserted into the page DOM.
 These tasks are performed by the _widget adapter_, selected based on the integration technology that is declared in the _widget.json._
-LaxarJS ships with adapters for two integration technologies: _angular_ and _plain_.
+LaxarJS ships with an adapter for _plain_ integration technology.
 The _plain_ adapter requires no additional dependencies, and is meant for widgets that directly access the browser DOM for their rendering.
+Adapters for _angular_ and _react_ are available as separate repositories and can be used as needed.

 ## The Integration Technology API

-Each widget integration technology is implemented as an AMD module with these properties:
+Each widget integration technology is implemented as a module with these properties:

 * The `technology` is a string that identifies the widget adapter.
   It is compared to the `integration.technology` field of each _widget.json_ to determine which adapter must be used for each widget in the application.